 In Paris, there are probably a million places like L’Antagoniste.
 But you don’t live in Paris.
 You live in New York, and you’re reading this right now at your desk in Midtown.
 Or on a subway.
 Or at your apartment that’s smaller than you ever dreamed it would be.
 So maybe you should appreciate L’Antagoniste.
 It’s a nice little French place in Bed-Stuy where you can get some steak frites or duck l’orange.
 It isn’t especially affordable, but it also isn’t stuffy or formal, and you can come here with a date the next time you feel like spending a little cash.

 Pretty much every neighborhood has a bodega where you can get good, inexpensive tacos.
 You just have to know where to look.
 In Bed-Stuy, your option is Chinantla.
 It’s a little restaurant/grocery store, and they actually do a lot more than just tacos.
 You can get a torta or a burrito or some huevos rancheros.
-They have pretty big menu, and it’s all affordable.
-And while there are some tables at which to eat your very decent Mexican food, you probably aren’t going to bring a date here (it’s still a bodega).
-Unless your date is super cool, in which case you’ve won.
+They have pretty big menu, and it’s all pretty affordable.
+And while there are some tables inside where you can eat your Mexican food, it’s best for a casual weeknight meal with your roommate.